luddites-me/client-sdk/README.md

 - `yarn docs:all`: Standardizes markdown and generates the API metadata.
 - `yarn docs:api`: Creates a `project-api` Markdown in docs and an `index.d.ts` file in dist.
 - `yarn docs:publish`: Generates end-to-end documentation for the entire project and publishes it to the `gh-pages` branch.
-- `yarn docs:standardize`: Creates or updates a new readme with a standard set of readme sections, including a toc, yarn script documention, links to repo documentation files and an NS8 license
+- `yarn docs:standardize`: Creates or updates a new readme with a standard set of readme sections, including a toc, yarn script documention, links to repo documentation files and an LUDDITES license
 - `yarn generate:exports`: Generates index.ts files for all exports recursively in the 'src' folder
 - `yarn lint`: Lints the codebase and the documentation
 - `yarn lint:fix`: Lints the codebase and fixes auto-correctable errors.
 Runs prettier on the code.